samstav/simpl/README.md

                            including full HTTP requests and responses.
 Log output includes source file path and line numbers.
         --trace-calls, -t: display call hierarchy and errors to stdout
+        --eager:           all celery (queue) tasks will be executed in-process Use this for debugging only.
+There is no need to start a queue instance when running eager.

 Once up, you can issue curl commands (or point your browser at it if you started the server --with-ui) to use checkmate.